 I am a Florida native with New England roots.
 I have lived in Vermont since 2008 and have been a resident of the Town of Barre since 2016.
 My husband Shadi and I have two amazing children who love attending Barre Town Middle and Elementary School.

-I have spent over 25 years in the nonprofit sector starting my career by creating and running an after-school tutoring program for kids from low income households in the neighborhoods surrounding the college I attended in West Palm Beach, FL.
+I have spent over 25 years in the nonprofit sector starting my career by creating and running an after-school tutoring program for kids in the neighborhoods surrounding the college I attended.
 I have worked for non-profit organizations around the world teaching English in Nepal, coordinating volunteer programs in Thailand, and managing grants in the Middle East.

 What makes our district so amazing are all the community members who give richly of their time and talents to allow Barre Town, Graniteville, Websterville and Williamstown to grow and thrive.
 I firmly believe part of living in a community is actively participating in it.
 Because of this conviction, I have been an active volunteer at the Greater Barre Community Justice Center, the Vermont Ethnic and Social Equity in Schools Coalition, with my child’s ECO class at BTMES, a coach with the Barre Youth Sports Association and currently serve as the Chair of the Board for the Good Samaritan Haven and our Barre Town representative on the Curriculum Committee of the BUUSD School Board.
 I am also a member of the Church of the Good Shepherd.

 I would love to hear from you and look forward to seeing you out on the campaign trail.
 In the meantime, please feel free to be in touch if you have any questions for me: email@example.com